Do you love excellent seafood? The best way you can get it is to catch it yourself.

 8. Face your Fears

-Maybe you never thought that you’re afraid of sharks or being underwater.
+Maybe you never thought that you were afraid of sharks or being underwater.
 But when you actually face those encounters, it’s a lot different than when it’s theoretical or behind glass.

 Facing your fears has huge psychological benefits.
 One reason for this is because being in a vulnerable situation (physical or emotional) can spark creativity, innovation, and change according to vulnerability expert Brene Brown.